tree-sitter/tree-sitter/docs/index.md

 # Introduction

-Tree-sitter is a library for parsing source code.
-It aims to be:
+Tree-sitter is an incremental parsing library.
+It can be used to build a concrete syntax tree for a source file and to efficiently update the syntax tree as the source file is edited.
+Tree-sitter aims to be:

-* **Fast** and incremental so that it can be used in a text editor
-* **Robust** enough to provide useful results even in the presence of syntax errors
 * **General** enough to parse any programming language
+* **Fast** enough to parse on every keystroke in a text editor
+* **Robust** enough to provide useful results even in the presence of syntax errors,
 * **Dependency-free** (and written in pure C) so that it can be embedded in any application

 ### Language Bindings